coderesolution/postcss-size-clamp/README.md

 [![Bundle Size](https://img.shields.io/bundlephobia/minzip/postcss-size-clamp)](https://bundlephobia.com/package/postcss-size-clamp)
 [![GitHub stars](https://img.shields.io/github/stars/coderesolution/postcss-size-clamp.svg?style=social&label=Star)](https://github.com/coderesolution/postcss-size-clamp)

 This plugin was inspired by the excellent [postcss-responsive-type](https://github.com/madeleineostoja/postcss-responsive-type).
-We initially [forked it](https://github.com/coderesolution/postcss-responsive-type) to add container query support and `cqw` calculations, but ultimately decided to create a new plugin leveraging modern CSS capabilities and greater performance.
+While it started as a typography solution, it has evolved into a comprehensive fluid value generator for any CSS property.

-Unlike its predecessor, this plugin:
+Unlike similar plugins, this plugin:

 -   Outputs a single line of CSS using `clamp()` instead of multiple media/container queries
 -   Pre-calculates values for optimized browser rendering
 -   Supports container query units (`cqw`, `cqi`, `cqb`)
+-   Works with any CSS property that accepts pixel values
--   Includes a handy line-height shorthand syntax
+-   Includes a handy line-height shorthand syntax for typography

 ## Installation